Liu He Men

 The hands attack as softly as cotton and land with the force of steel.
 Hardness is within softness.
 Softness first.
 Hardness follows.

-Avoid the attack.
-Retaliate when his force is spent, before he has time to regather.
-Move when the enemy moves, attack when he attacks.
-Exploit the situation, be light and nimble.
+Evade their attack.
+Retaliate when their energy is spent before they have time to regather.
+Move when the adversary moves, strike when they strike.
+Exploit their position, be light and nimble.
 Attack is within defence.
-Defence is within attack, both real and apparent.
+Defence is within attack, both unquestionable and apparent.

 Ziranmen training also contains a number of conditioning techniques in order to strengthen your muscles, bones and tendons, and make the body resilient to attack.
 It should be stressed that this conditioning is not intended to cause any harm to your body.
 Hard force is never utilised during these exercises.